-Associate professor Rikke Lund is leading the Copenhagen Lifecourse Epidemiology in Ageing Research group (CLEAR) with four major research themes:
+Professor Rikke Lund is leading the Copenhagen Lifecourse Epidemiology in Ageing Research group (CLEAR) with four major research themes:

 - Life course and aging – with a main focus on identification of life course social, psychological, behavioural and biological risk factors for physical and cognitive function, inflammation and retirement patterns in late middle-age and early old age.

 - Risk factors for disease and functional decline among older people – with a main focus on the impact of social circumstances and risk of functional decline.

 - Natural experiments and complex interventions - with a main focus on middle-aged and older people living in socially diverse neighbourhoods.